 This is total nonsense, to put it bluntly.

 You should avoid paying for such costs by all means!
 Make sure that you discuss details regarding hidden costs with your moving company.
 Ask as many questions as you feel necessary about the charges that contribute to the final price so that you have an idea of all final costs.

 Have the company include these costs in a contract to avoid any misunderstandings and ensure that you fully and completely understand the contract before putting your signature on it.

 5. Blank contracts

-You can save yourself from much trouble by ensuring that you deal with legitimate movers.
-So, make sure that you look out for the signs covered above among the movers you are considering to hire.
-If you note that the moving company you want to hire features one or all of the signs above, stay away, as such a measure will protect you from many problems.
+You can save yourself from a ton of money and trouble by ensuring that you deal with legitimate movers.
+So make sure that you look out for the signs covered above with the movers you are considering hiring.